HsinYingLee/OPN/README.md

 1. [Testing](#testing)

 ### Introduction
 The Order Prediction Network (OPN) is a model that performs representation learning using unlabeled videos.
 Our method leverage temporal coherence as a supervisory signal by formulating representation learning as a sequence sorting task.
-The experimental results show that our method compare favorably against state-of-the-art methods on action recognition, image classification and object detection tasks.
+The experimental results show that our method compares favorably against state-of-the-art methods on action recognition, image classification and object detection tasks.
 For more details and evaluation results, please check out our [project webpage](http://vllab1.ucmerced.edu/~hylee/OPN/) and [paper](http://vllab1.ucmerced.edu/~hylee/publication/ICCV17_OPN.pdf).

 ![teaser](http://vllab1.ucmerced.edu/~hylee/OPN/images/sorting.gif)